 Do we need more research on this?
 Absolutely.
 Do we need to quantify how much extra protein is required for these tissues to optimally adapt from training?
 Absolutely.
-But that’s not really the point.
+But that’s not really my point here.

 The point is that, as I originally argued, using muscle protein synthesis (MPS) as the singular endpoint to set protein requirements is idiotic.
 It ignores muscle protein breakdown, it ignores roughly 50-60% of the body’s other LBM, some of which requires protein on a day-to-day basis.

 It ignores other tissues that clearly adapt over time with training.
 Tissues that may adapt more quickly than we thought.
-It is based on generally unrealistic training programs and it’s invariably based on isolated whey protein instead of whole food.
+It is based on generally unrealistic or at least non-representative training programs and it’s invariably based on isolated whey protein instead of whole food.

 And none of that paragraph represents some insanely theoretical or esoteric argument.
 It’s really basic physiology and metabolism.
 Basic physiology and metabolism that a certain individual I did not name originally but am about to seems unaware of.